Is it the worst version of the album ever made?

-Compressed, thick, dull, opaque and completely lacking in ambience, almost any domestic or British original pressing will be better in almost every way.
+Almost any domestic or British original pressing of Fresh Cream will be better in almost every way.
 Read our Hot Stamper review below for the full story.

 [This is an old review.
 We no longer buy the domestic pressings of Fresh Cream.
-They are often noisy and don’t sound remotely as good as the right British imports, including some late reissues.
+They are often noisy, and they don’t sound remotely as good as the right British imports, including some late reissues.
 But anything beats the DCC LP.]

 Our Hot Stamper Commentary from 2008